SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-05-13T02-58-08Z__000812__Design_Doc_Creation_Process.md

 ## You (2025-05-13T03:09:47.060331+00:00)

-{'content_type': 'image_asset_pointer', 'asset_pointer': 'file-service://file-XH22YvRAMJEh8Pijra624W', 'size_bytes': 219308, 'width': 1290, 'height': 1536, 'fovea': None, 'metadata': {'dalle': None, 'gizmo': None, 'generation': None, 'container_pixel_height': None, 'container_pixel_width': None, 'emu_omit_glimpse_image': None, 'emu_patches_override': None, 'lpe_keep_patch_ijhw': None, 'lpe_delta_encoding_channel': None, 'sanitized': True, 'asset_pointer_link': None, 'watermarked_asset_pointer': None, 'is_no_auth_placeholder': None}}
 Now, this image that you see here, this is sort of a sidecar or a drawer that opens up on the right side, which has a more detailed look at Prisma Access, which is one of the products that this customer has in their install base.
 So, within Prisma Access, we have metrics like licenses, term start, term end, and annual recurring revenue, which is ARR.
 So, these metrics basically represent the overall quantitative values of this particular product within a customer's install base.
 Now, there are two measures with which we are looking at this.
 One is technical health, and the second is deployment and adoption health.
 Under technical health, we have incident status, which will change to incidents.
 We also have additional metrics like critical case count, critical case NTTR, etc. And under deployment and adoption health, we have deployment month, consumption percentage, deployment health, and adoption health.
 Now, if you remember from the previous exchange, what we've finalized is that deployment health and adoption health will be merged into one single metric called deployment and adoption health.

 Talking about technical health — In the future, as we start iterating, there are a few things to keep in mind.
 One is that incident status changes to incidents.
 So, instead of showing a status, we are showing a quantitative value.
 In the two tables that we have, in addition to the two columns in each table, we are going to add an additional set of columns.
 These columns represent a quantitative value.
 So, under incidents, we would have health as not applicable and a count of total incidents.
 So, that could be 25 to 100.
 We also have critical case count.
 So, we'll start with health, whether it's critical, at-risk, or healthy, along with a quantitative measure of the number of critical case counts.
 You will also, instead of having a single line chart, we will have one line chart that represents each of these metrics.

 Talking about Deployment and Adoption — The chart currently shows, I mean the graphical data visualization currently shows two aspects, deployment as well as adoption.
 They will be merged into one.
 So, we will have one table showing or one line graph showing deployment and adoption across time.
 You will also notice that there are three bands of colors, healthy, at-risk, and critical.
 Those bands would expand and bleed into deployment as well.
 So, when a user looks at this graph, they will see one single graph representing with all the three bands from edge to edge, starting from zero all the way till the end.
 They will see healthy, at-risk, and critical bands.